 Table of Contents

 So what actually makes a palate sophisticated or unsophisticated?
-A sophisticated palate means that you can taste slight nuances in food and differentiate one flavor from another.
-The flavor profile of the meal is what it’s all about, but sophisticated palates can’t appreciate this.
+What is a sophisticated palate?
+It means that you can taste slight nuances in food and differentiate one flavour from another.
+The flavour profile of the meal is what it’s all about.
+Sadly, unsophisticated palates can’t appreciate this.
+You can never get a perfect palate, but you can certainly tune your senses.

 If you’re traveling and hoping to acquire a sophisticated palate, there are definitely some challenges involved.
 This is especially true if you’re travelling and not open to new things.
 That or can’t afford high-end meals on the road.
 Luckily for you there are tons of ways to acquire a sophisticated taste for food around the world.